awsdocs/amazon-kendra-developer-guide/doc_source/response-types.md

 }
 ```

-For information about adding question and answer text to an index, see [Adding questions and answers directly to an index](in-creating-faq.md)
+For information about adding question and answer text to an index, see [Adding frequently asked questions \(FAQs\) directly to an index](in-creating-faq.md)